Apart from EDC (Electronic Data Capture), which is a cashless payment tool, another device that is rarely known is the Point of Sale (POS) machine.

 4. Fast and efficient

 With POS machines, the payment transaction process will be faster and more efficient.
 By automatically scanning purchased items and digital payment processes, the shopping transaction process becomes faster.
-So that customers do not have to wait too long to make the payment transaction process.
+So that customers do not have to wait too long for the payment transaction process.

-For companies wanting to sell a POS machine in Indonesia, Type Approval Certification Services for ICT Products are available to assist with this process.
-This service includes preparing technical and legal documents, conducting required testing, ensuring compliance with regulations, helping companies streamline the certification process, and giving consumers confidence in certified products.
+For companies wishing to sell POS machine products, Dimulti, as a Type Approval Service, can assist with this process.
+Our services include preparing technical and legal documents, conducting necessary testing, ensuring compliance with national regulations, and helping companies streamline the certification process.
+[UN]